 “UC San Diego is known for the strength of its professional schools, yet a key missing ingredient when I was chancellor was a business school.
 Creating a top-notch program on the campus is something we're proud to be a part of.”

 — Richard C. Atkinson, 17th president of the University of California from 1995-2003 and a former chancellor of UC San Diego

 Rady School Endowed Chairs

 Generous donor support has funded numerous faculty chairs at the Rady School of Management including:

-Mr. Brody is president of Brosoar Corporation and chairman of the board of CRS Inc. He is also on the advisory board and one of the founders of Sorrento Ventures in San Diego.
+Mr. Brody was president of Brosoar Corporation and chairman of the board of CRS Inc. He was also on the advisory board and one of the founders of Sorrento Ventures in San Diego.
 Over 60 years ago Brody was the Founder of Brodart Corporation and was the CEO.
 He was the chairman of the board of Tura, Inc. and was also the former president and CEO of BDI Investment Corporation.

 The Atkinson/Epstein Chair in Management Leadership at the Rady School of Management was funded by gifts from Drs.
 Richard and Rita Atkinson and Daniel and Phyllis Epstein.
 The chair was created to recruit a new key faculty member to the school and has been held since its founding by Professor Allan Timmerman.

 Richard Atkinson served as president of the University of California system from 1995-2003, and as chancellor of UC San Diego from 1980-1995.
 Mr. Epstein is the founder and CEO of ConAm Management Corporation, a San Diego-based apartment management firm that operates approximately 50,000 apartments throughout the United States.